Consensus Entropy: Harnessing Multi-VLM Agreement for Self-Verifying and Self-Improving OCR: Method

 \textbf{Expert Routing.} When CE exceeds the threshold ($\delta > \theta$), indicating low agreement among models, we route the sample to a more powerful VLM (referred to as $M_{\text{exp}}$) for rephrasing.
 This stronger model processes the input image along with the ensemble prediction and original model outputs as context:

 The framework enables a dynamic, quality-aware OCR pipeline that automatically adapts to input complexity.
-By leveraging CE to guide both ensemble aggregation and expert routing decisions, \textbf{we achieve superior OCR performance without requiring additional training or supervision.} Complete algorithms are presented in Appendix E; prompts for VLM-as-Judge and CE-guided routing are detailed in Appendix H.
+By leveraging CE to guide both ensemble aggregation and expert routing decisions, \textbf{we achieve superior OCR performance without requiring additional training or supervision.} Complete algorithms are presented in Appendix E.